What Is FICA Tax?

 What is FICA tax?

-FICA (Federal Insurance Contributions Act) is a mandatory payroll tax funding Social Security and Medicare.
-Employees pay 7.65% of wages: 6.2% for Social Security and 1.45% for Medicare.
-Employers match this amount.
+FICA is the payroll tax that funds Social Security and Medicare.
+Most employees pay 6.2% for Social Security up to the wage base and 1.45% for Medicare on all wages, while employers generally match those amounts.

 How much FICA tax do I pay in 2026?